Takanini: Recreation

 New Zealand's First Sikh Games were held in Bruce Pulman Park.
 It was a big sports event of Indian community.

-NZ Sikh Sports Complex Takanini is being inaugurated on 22 March 2020.
-Prime Minister Jacinda Ardern will be a part of the inauguration team with Sikh Community leaders.
-According to the Daljit Singh, Chief Spokesperson of Supreme Sikh Society of New Zealand, SSC comprises 7 grounds of different sports like Soccer, Volleyball, netball, Kabbadi and Athletics.
+NZ Sikh Sports Complex Takanini was inaugurated in 2021, with Prime Minister Jacinda Ardern part of the inauguration team alongside Sikh Community leaders.
+According to the Daljit Singh, Chief Spokesperson of Supreme Sikh Society of New Zealand, SSC comprises 7 grounds of different sports like Soccer, Volleyball, Netball, Kabbadi and Athletics.
 Soccer ground is as per standard of FIFA.